rdhillon1016/java-playground/spring/README.md

 Aspects are a way the framework intercepts method calls and possibly alters the execution of methods.
 For example, sometimes it’s not relevant to have parts of the code (like logging and tracing) in the same place with the business logic because it makes the app more difficult to understand.

+More generally, aspects intercept "join points" (a point in the execution of a program).
+Aspects define "pointcuts", which specify the join points at which the "advice" (the code to execute at the point of interception) is executed.

 Aspects are used by Spring is implementing transactionality (for data consistency) and security features, just to name a couple.

 An aspect is simply a piece of logic the framework executes when you call specific methods of your choice.

-When designing the aspect, you define the following:
-- *What* code you want Spring to execute when you call specific methods.
-- *When* the app should execute this logic of the aspect (e.g before the method call).
-This is named the **advice**.
-- Which methods the framework needs to intercept and execute the aspect for them.
-This is named the **pointcut**.

-There is also the concept of a **join point** in aspect-oriented programming, which defines the event that triggers the execution of an aspect.
+You must define a few things in an aspect.
+First, there is the concept of a **join point** in aspect-oriented programming, which defines the event that triggers the execution of an aspect.
 But with Spring, this is always a method call.
+A **pointcut** expression defines which methods the framework needs to intercept and execute the aspect for them, and you'll need to define this in your aspect.
+You'll also need to define the code that is executed at a particular join point (i.e the advice).
+Different types of advice include "around", "before", and "after" advice (i.e the code that executes around, before, or after a join point).

 Objects that use aspects need to be added to the Spring context.
 The bean that declares the method intercepted by an aspect is named the **target object**.

 When an object is an aspect target and you request it from the context, Spring doesn't give you the actual object.
 It gives you a *proxy* object.
 When a method is invoked on the proxy object, it calls the aspect logic and then delegates to the actual object's method.
 This is called **weaving**.
+Proxies are created by `BeanPostProcessor`s.

 You create an aspect by:
-1. Annotating the configuration class with `@EnableAspectJAutoProxy`.
+1. Annotating the configuration class with `@EnableAspectJAutoProxy` (this allows you to use AspectJ classes and notation to define your Spring aspects).
+This is autoconfigured in Spring Boot.
 2. Create a new class, annotated with `@Aspect`.
 Add a bean for it to the Spring context.
 3. Define and implement a method that will implement the aspect logic and tell Spring when and which methods to intercept using an advice annotation:
     ```java